yutatokoi/notes/README.md

 }
 ```

-To dereference a void pointer, you must cast it to the appropriate type first:
+To dereference a void pointer, it must be cast to the appropriate type first:

 ```
 void *ptr;